 I ran copy from the newsroom of my hometown daily newspaper to paste-up on the swing shift to put myself through university.
 Since then, I’ve written for daily newspapers, magazines, and online publications across North America.

-After agreeing to marry a Canadian guy on our second date way back in 2001, I immigrated to Canada.
+After agreeing to marry a Canadian guy on our second date, I immigrated to Canada.

-For six years, I served as the publisher for Our Big Earth Media Co.
-This family-focused media company created family content and nature experiences for families on Vancouver Island in beautiful British Columbia.
-We also hosted a farm-to-table experience.
+I served as the publisher for Our Big Earth Media Co., creating content and nature experiences for families on Vancouver Island in beautiful British Columbia.
+We also hosted the annual 30-Day Local Food Challenge.
 Through that, I worked with farmers, food producers, and ranchers across the Comox Valley to tell their stories.

 In 2012, I sold the business in search of adventure.
-Our wee family spent a year on the road crossing Canada.
+Our wee family drove across Canada and spent a year in Halifax, Nova Scotia.
 I documented the journey in a photo essay entitled From The Passenger Side.
-That year in which we lived in Halifax, Nova Scotia transformed the way told stories.
+That year in Halifax transformed the way I told stories.
 It also sparked another phase of my life.

-After returning to B.C. and settling in Vancouver, I began writing full time and engaging with the local writing community.
-In 2015, I became a weekly guest on Roundhouse Radio.
+After returning to B.C. and settling in Vancouver, I became a weekly guest on Roundhouse Radio.
 That incredible community talk radio project has now ended.
 There, of course, I talked about storytelling.

-These days, you’ll find me up at the crack of dawn, holed up in my studio, writing or making art and polishing off a pot of coffee in the process!
+When I'm not teaching, you’ll find me up at the crack of dawn, holed up in my studio, writing or making art, and polishing off a pot of coffee in the process!

-I live, work, and write in Vancouver, Canada—on the unceded territory of the Coast Salish Peoples.
+I live and work in Vancouver, Canada—on the unceded territory of the Coast Salish Peoples.
 This includes the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
 My husband, daughters, and sphynx cat Hypatia tolerate me most of the time.

 On social media and my Substack, I share updates on travel, research, my latest WIP, and life.